Accelerated Master of Science Degree in Biostatistics

 The Biostatistics Accelerated Master’s Degree (AMD) program at Michigan Public Health is a Master of Science program for graduates who plan to go on to scientific research and leadership careers in the areas of biostatistics and data science.
 Graduates are qualified for positions in academia, research institutes, government and industry.

-Students eligible for this type of program must be enrolled in a bachelor’s degree program at the following universities:
+Students eligible for this type of program must be enrolled in a bachelor’s degree program at Spelman College.
+It is not yet available to students at other institutions, including the University of Michigan.

 How it Works